-In October last year, three leaders had signed a written agreement—Indra Bahadur Baniya of the Congress, Salikram Jamarkattel of the Maoist Centre and Pandey of Unified Socialist—to lead the provincial government on a rotation basis, which meant Pandey would hand over the chief minister’s post to Baniya after completing half of the remaining term of the government.
+In October last year, three leaders had signed a written agreement—Indra Bahadur Baniya of the Congress, Salikram Jamkattel of the Maoist Centre and Pandey of Unified Socialist—to lead the provincial government on a rotation basis, which meant Pandey would hand over the chief minister’s post to Baniya after completing half of the remaining term of the government.

 Pandey, the provincial assembly’s minister of the Unified Socialist, became chief minister under the same agreement.